GRP Chapter 8

 Garth gripped the dagger in reverse and aimed it at his own heart.
 Samthyeon watched him with sunken eyes.

 The dagger's sharp point tore through cloth, passed through skin, pierced muscle, and lodged in his heart.
 Red blood began to spread across the white fabric.
-Garth's brow twisted as he raised the corners of his mouth.
+Garth's brow furrowed.
+The corners of his mouth rose.
 Time passed.
 The white tunic was soaked entirely in blood.
 Enough for an ordinary human to return to the divine embrace.

 Samthyeon, who'd kept silent, couldn't hold back and spoke again.